Galileo Academy of Science and Technology

 - lab reports: use Word (or equilvalent) and as appropropriate, use Excel (or equivalent); i.e. no handwritten lab report will be accepted; due at the beginning of the period

-- record your laboratory observations / data in your lab notebook.
+- record your laboratory observations / data in your lab notebook (NB), which maybe separate or combine with your science NB.

 - You have the option of submiting prelab and / or lab reports as either groupwork or as an individual